VahidAz/Optimal-Grasp-Framework/README.md

 # Optimal-Grasp-Framework

-Optimal grasps generator framework to make graps dataset for training.
+Optimal grasps generator framework to make grasps dataset for training and etc. (ROS)